cure-honey/PhomemoA4/README.md

 # PhomemoA4
-python program to print on Phomemo A4 thermal printer M834
+A Python script that sends data to the Phomemo M83 A4 thermal printer for printing via Bluetooth.

-need miniLZO binary
+for Windows and Linux.

+The miniLZO library is required.
+A sample binary for Windows is provided; it was compiled with MinGW GCC but runs from the standard Windows command prompt.

-see the link below for details https://qiita.com/cure_honey/items/1cef2b11291bafbe9d76
+see this link for more details: https://qiita.com/cure_honey/items/1cef2b11291bafbe9d76